 The impact, however, is uneven.
 Major petro-states such as the Russian Federation and Saudi Arabia need high oil prices to fund budgets to keep their restive populations passive.
 The shale revolution challenges their approaches.
 For Europe there is potential for long-term gain, but it is being overshadowed by short-term pain.
 And despite the energy revolution, global energy demand is still likely to double by 2050.
-Uneven access to energy could exacerbate disparities between energy haves and have-nots, with implications for Western security and prosperity.
-By mid-century the strategic centrality of the Middle East in the global supply
+Uneven access to energy could exacerbate disparities between energy haves and

 By mid-century the strategic centrality of the Middle East in the global supply of hydrocarbons in their present form may well have been lost in the new context of global shale gas and tight oil production.
+Conventional hydrocarbon production of global shale gas and tight on production.
 Conventional hydrocarbon production in the Middle East, however, will still play an important role in determining global supply, and to the extent that this continues, the U.S. and other powers will continue to project power in the region.
 Some U.S. allies and the global economy more broadly will continue to be dependent on energy reserves controlled by problematic regimes, even if the U.S. is not.
 But the relative attention and roles of various actors are likely to change over time.